AsadHeidari/PaymentPage/README.md

 # Payment Page

-This project has a slider where you can choose the payment method and enter the payment page by pressing the payment button
+This project has a slider where you can choose the payment method and enter the payment page by pressing the payment button.
+This project has a test payment gateway from Zibal.

 ![Image](./public/screenShot.png)